-2024-07: BUENA VISTA MOBILE HOME PARK
+2024-05: BUENA VISTA MOBILE HOME PARK

 In 2017 SCCHA, with local partners, purchased the Buena Vista Mobile Home Park in Palo Alto, one of the highest cost cities in Santa Clara County, to preserve affordable housing and prevent the imminent displacement of residents.
 Since then, SCCHA has made substantial investments to improve the infrastructure and quality of life for the residents of Buena Vista.
-As the Housing Authority now works to redevelop the Buena Vista Mobile Home Park, SCCHA requests the following MTW flexibilities: to allow residents to temporarily move during construction, with an option to return at completion; to minimize the disruption of inspections in situations where SCCHA is not subsidizing the housing; and to provide project-based housing assistance to mobile home units.
+As the Housing Authority now works to redevelop the Buena Vista Mobile Home Park, SCCHA requests the following MTW flexibilities: to provide Housing Choice Vouchers to residents who are permanently relocated; to create a direct referral program that allows residents who currently reside at the park to receive a project-based voucher upon move-in to their new permanent unit onsite; and to provide project-based housing assistance to mobile home units.

-The first step in the extensive development work is the safe relocation of tenants so the sitework can begin.
-Since SCCHA acquired the property staff has been working with residents to provide relocation packages to Buena Vista residents who chose to take it.
-While several families have moved there are still families at the park who need assistance to move.
+The first step in the extensive development work is the safe temporary relocation of tenants so the site-work can begin.
+SCCHA is currently analyzing different redevelopment scenarios and phasing plans and intends to avoid triggering permanent relocation (relocation for more than 12 months) for all households.
+However, permanent relocation for some households might be unavoidable.
 To this end, SCCHA would like to institute a direct referral program to offer a Housing Choice Voucher to eligible Buena Vista residents.
-This option provides more stability than other options, such as a temporary relocation.
+This option provides more stability for Buena Vista's very low-income residents than other options, such as permanent relocation with no rental subsidy.